Professional Reviews

 TunnelBear’s Apps: Is TunnelBear Easy to Use?

-TunnelBear’s Help section includes an extensive set of guides and frequently asked questions (FAQs), important announcements, an email portal, and a search option (where a cute bear types on a keyboard as you enter your question), but there’s no 24/7 live chat.
+TunnelBear’s Help section is well-stocked with guides and frequently asked questions (FAQs), important updates, an email portal, and a search function (featuring a cute bear typing as you input your question).
+However, it lacks a 24/7 live chat service.

 I really like the support guides, which are neatly organized into 3 categories: Getting to know your Bear, Accounts, and Troubleshooting.
 Inside each category are sub-categories — for example, Getting to know your Bear has individual sections for FAQs, Privacy and Security, and Features.
 The guides are pretty thorough and I found most of the answers to my questions either inside the guides or through the search option.

-When I couldn’t get an answer with the guides, I used TunnelBear’s email support, which is good.
+TunnelBear’s email support is good.
 I received replies to my emails within 1-2 hours during TunnelBear’s office hours in the US, but when I emailed support during off hours, I didn’t receive a reply until the next morning.
 Each response was personal, friendly, and provided me with a solution to my issue or question.

 But I really wish TunnelBear had 24/7 live chat (like ExpressVPN, CyberGhost VPN, and PrivateVPN).
 While the email response is usually fast, it doesn’t beat the help you get in real time with knowledgeable live chat reps.
 I hope TunnelBear launches a 24/7 live chat option in the future.